Cornelius Name Meaning: Discover the Origins and Symbolism Behind the Name

 According to data from the United States Social Security Administration, the name Cornelius was most popular in the early 1900s, but has since declined in popularity.
 In recent years, it has been given to fewer than 100 baby boys per year in the United States.

-See also Everly Name Meaning: Origins and Significance
+See also Cain Name Meaning: Discover the Origin and Significance of the Name

 Overall, the name Cornelius has a rich history and continues to be used in various parts of the world.
 Its meaning and origin make it a unique and interesting choice for parents looking for a traditional yet distinctive name for their child.